univention/guardian/docs/developer-reference/tests.rst

       --set guardianRole=guardian:builtin:app-admin \
       --position cn=users,$(ucr get ldap/base)

-Then, set up the environment variables required by the tests:
+Then, set up the environment variables required by the tests with the following command in your :guilabel:`VAGRANT` environment:

 .. code-block:: bash

+    cd /vagrant
     cp .env.example .env
     $EDITOR .env # adapt the variables at the top of the file source .env